-Amin Alsaden is a curator, writer, and educator whose work focuses on transnational solidarities and exchanges across cultural boundaries.
+Amin Alsaden is a writer, curator, and educator whose work focuses on transnational solidarities and exchanges across cultural boundaries.

 He has presented his research internationally, and written for numerous publications including Artforum, Art Journal, ArtAsiaPacific, Burlington Contemporary, Harvard Design Magazine, Ibraaz, Journal of the Society of Architectural Historians, Momus, Ocula, Texte zur Kunst, The Brooklyn Rail, Third Text, and Vie des arts.